IMAP

 value_template: "{{ trigger.event.data['sender'] == '[email protected]' }}"

-- service: imap.fetch
+- action: imap.fetch

 data: